wanghaisheng/responsive-landing-page-starter/content/blog/en/minimizing-production-headaches-with-log-tracing.md

 * If two services communicate on the same request via a messages bus, we will add to the message added to the bus the trace ID.
   If two services communicate via http requests, we will add the trace ID to the headers of the request.
 This way, we can follow a single request through its entire flow without any noise of other requests or logs occurring in parallel.

 ### Separating business logic and infrastructure

-Making sure we keep track of our tracing through every single pipe we receive or send data can require some good amount of coding.
-We always attempt to keep infrastructure concepts such as this as far away from our business logic as possible.
-Luckily, in our case, we can separate the tracing management almost entirely from our business logic.
+Ensuring that we can keep track of tracing through all sent or received data can require a good amount of coding.
+We always want to separate infrastructure concepts like this from the business logic as much as possible.
+Luckily, in our case, it is easy to split out the tracing management almost entirely.

 In our code, we write logs for various events and errors while adding data to these logs.
-We want to keep these flows untouched and at the same time add our tracing to all of these logs.
+We want to keep these flows untouched while adding our tracing to all the logs in parallel.
 Most of the tools we use today allow us to add interceptors to each request they receive.
-If we make sure to add interceptors to any IO tool we use and to our logging tool, we are in the right way of making sure we will trace all of our logs without touching any of the existing code we have.
+If we make sure to add interceptors to our IO tool and our logging tool, we are on the path to ensuring that all logs will be traced without touching any of the existing code.

-The easiest way I can explain it is by showing an actual example from our own services.
-This example is from our nodejs services but can be implemented in any language.
+The easiest way to explain is by showing an actual example from our own services.

+This code below from the nodejs service that receives http requests, writes several logs and then makes an http request to the next service.
+It is one of three places where we've placed interceptors: inbound request, logging and outbound request.

 ```javascript
 function tracingMiddleware(req,res,next) {